-DANC 2460 - Modern Dance III (2CR)

-(4LB) [E] A second level course covering the principles and techniques of modern dance.
+DANC 2460 - Modern Dance III (2CR) (4LB) [E] A second level course covering the principles and techniques of modern dance.
 This course will expose the students to deeper investigation to various techniques of modern dance including but not limited to Horton, Ailey, Cunningham, Graham, and Humphrey/Limon.
+Prerequisites: DANC 1470, or permission of the instructor.

-DANC 2470 - Modern Dance IV (2CR)

-(4LB) A third level course covering the principles and techniques of modern dance.
+DANC 2470 - Modern Dance IV (2CR) (4LB) A third level course covering the principles and techniques of modern dance.
 This course will continue to look at post-modern techniques/styles and be a link from the historical modern dance to the contemporary explorations and modern dance trends.